Best Hiring & Firing Lawyers in Magalang

 What is the difference between just cause and authorized cause termination

-Just causes relate to employee fault, such as serious misconduct or fraud, and require the twin notice rule and an opportunity to be heard.
-Authorized causes are business or health related grounds like redundancy, retrenchment, closure, or disease.
-Authorized causes require 30-day prior written notice to the employee and DOLE and usually require payment of separation pay.
+Just causes relate to employee fault, such as serious misconduct or fraud.
+They require the two-notice rule and an opportunity to be heard.
+Authorized causes are business or health related, such as redundancy, retrenchment, closure, labor-saving devices, or disease.
+They require at least 30 days written notice to the employee and the Department of Labor and Employment and payment of separation pay as applicable.

 Additional Resources